holder66/vhammll/README.md

     vhammll.cli()!
 }
 ```
-Assuming you've named the file `main.v`, in the terminal:
+Assuming you've named the directory or folder `vhamml` and the file within `main.v`, in the terminal:
-`v run main.v` or simply `v run .` followed by the command line arguments, eg
+`v run .` followed by the command line arguments, eg
 `v run . --help` or `v run . analyze <path_to_dataset_file>`
-Go into the vhamml directory, compile the app, and try it out:
 Command-specific help is available, like so:
 `v run . explore --help` or `v run . explore -h`